Flag football is great way to grow the game of football in your community. Successful flag football programs can be a huge help with:

 There’s no better way to get players interested in your sport than providing a free camp.
 A free camp can just be for a couple hours and have a few sessions, 5-10 hours total is plenty.
 Parents won’t have to worry about making sure they attend every session.

-Setting up a free youth football camp before your season can be a great way to get new players interested in your flag football program.
+Setting up a free youth football camp before your season can be a great way to get new players interested in your flag football program, and it's one of the best youth football fundraising ideas!

 Focus camps like these on fun drills and games to introduce new players to flag football.
 Save the more intense practice sessions once your season is started.
 You can even run this camp alongside a summer camp for your tackle football teams.